 Nevertheless, doctors are increasingly confident that existing antiviral drugs could be remodified to be used for the treatment of already infected people.
 The People’s Republic of China, for example, is counting on Favilavir from Zhejiang Hisun Pharmaceuticals, which will undergo clinical trials in April 2020.
 Another promising drug is Remsdesivir from Gilead Sciences, which was previously used to treat Ebola- and Marburg-virus infections.
 A series of clinical tests are still required to ensure the efficacy and safety of the substance when used by humans.
 These testing phases of any new antiviral and antibacterial drug usually account for the majority of the cost and time involved in the development of pharmaceuticals and can amount to years.

-Are the epidemic plans of the state authorities sufficient?
+Are the epidemic plans for of the state authorities sufficient?

 Stockpiling during epidemics

-The events of past cases of flu seemed almost forgotten, but the current situation is bringing them back to the minds of states and governments.
+The events of past cases of flu seemed almost forgotten.
+But the current situation is bringing them back to the minds of states and governments.
 So Business as Usual?
 Not quite.
 Even if stockpiling measures can be taken preventively and retroactively, Germany has historically avoided any significant stockpiling.
-Since large-scale epidemics of infectious diseases have been infrequent, there has been no reason for strategic stockpiling from a German perspective.
+Large-scale epidemics of infectious diseases have been infrequent.
+That’s why there has been no reason for strategic stockpiling from a German perspective.
 Besides, there are blurrily defined responsibilities between federal and state authorities.
 Any attempt of concerted efforts had so far been hindered by this conflict, regardless of the current supply of suitable drugs against the coronavirus.

 In-Depth Analyses by Clevis Research